 Stage fright for some public speakers proves totally debilitating.
 It’s so bad that they simply can not give a speech in public.
 For these unfortunate would-be speakers there’s a clear need to overcome stage fright when public speaking.

 Stage fright is first evident when speakers or presenters go out of their way to avoid a speech.
-They won’t speak in public.
+They have a fear of public speaking.
+So, they won’t speak in public.
 And they won’t give a presentation at work.
 That’s a problem.
 Not least because effective public speaking creates other opportunities:

 Overcoming stage fright takes guts, courage and determination.
 Of that there’s no doubt.
 But there’s also stage fright on the speaking podium itself.
 This is more common than you might imagine.
 However, you can tackle it more readily.